Correcting earnings payment data reported to the Incomes Register

 Income types cannot be corrected in the Incomes Register using negative figures, i.e. figures with minus signs.
 Incorrectly reported or incorrectly paid income is corrected by submitting a replacement report that states the correct amount of income or its changed nature, e.g. if the income paid is changed to unjust enrichment.

 In some exceptional situations, certain income types, such as withholding tax and the employee's social insurance contributions, may be negative figures.
 Such a situation could also arise if, for example, the employment relationship has ended and the tax withheld from the income paid to the income earner has been too high and no further payments are made to the income earner in the same calendar year.

 In some situations, the income earner is not entitled to a payment made to them and reported in the Incomes Register.
 An unjust enrichment occurs when, for example, a payment has been made on incorrect grounds, to the wrong person, or in an incorrect amount.

 Unjust enrichment must be reported without undue delay and no later than within one month after the unjust enrichment was noticed.

 An unjust enrichment must always be reported when the payer separately recovers the excess amount paid from the income earner.
-It is also advisable to always report an unjust enrichment if the overpayment is not corrected immediately and in full in connection with the next payment of wages.
+In addition, unjust enrichment must always be reported when the overpayment cannot be fully corrected in the next payment of wages.

 - If the overpayment is corrected in the following payments of wages as advance pay deducted from gross wages, only the gross amount actually paid to the income earner, with the advance payment deducted, needs to be reported to the Incomes Register.